istio/istio.io/content/en/news/releases/1.26.x/announcing-1.26.2/index.md

 This is an automatically generated rough draft of the release notes and has not yet been reviewed.
 {{< /warning >}}

 This release contains bug fixes to improve robustness.
-This release note describes what’s different between Istio 1.26.1 and Istio 1.26.2
+This release note describes what’s different between Istio 1.26.1 and 1.26.2.

 {{< relnote >}}